CameronMukherjee/discord-chat-logger/README.md

-# Discord Chat Logger
+# Presence - A Discord Chat Logger
 Log all chats within your server using this bot.
-Great for business orientated server / anti-trolling and machine learning projects.
+Great for business orientated servers and machine learning projects.
 <br>
 ## Setup